-SFA award notifications are sent to IUPUI when a student lists IUPUI (or IUPUC) as the first college choice on the FAFSA.
-To update your school choice, please make sure to have our school code (001813 for IUPUI and E01033 for IUPUC) on the FAFSA and visit eStudent to update your school code with the state.
-SFA grant amounts are available at eStudent; the maximum you can receive is based on enrollment in 12 credit hours for the fall semester and 12 credit hours for the spring semester during the aid year.
+ICHE award information is sent to IUPUI when a student lists IUPUI (or IUPUC) on the FAFSA.
+Please make sure to have our school code (001813 for IUPUI and E01033 for IUPUC) listed on your FAFSA.
+ICHE grant amounts are available online through ScholarTrack.
+The maximum you can receive is based on enrollment in 12-18 credit hours for the fall semester and 12-18 credit hours for the spring semester during the aid year.

-The SFA award eligibility period is limited to eight semesters within a maximum of eight years.
-A student must be enrolled at least full-time (12 semester hours) on the SFA census date (the end of the 25% refund period & end of the fourth week of the semester).
-If a student has dropped below full-time, SFA awards are cancelled and the student's Bursar bill will reflect an amount due that is equal to the cancelled SFA award.
+The overall ICHE award eligibility period is limited to eight semesters within a maximum of eight years.
+A student must be enrolled at least full-time (12 semester hours) on the ICHE census date (the end of the 25% refund period & end of the fourth week of the semester).
+If a student has dropped below full-time enrollment, ICHE awards are cancelled and the student's Bursar bill will reflect an amount due that is equal to the cancelled ICHE award.

 Frank O'Bannon Grant/Higher Education Award

-Indiana National Guard Supplemental Grants award amount varies each year based on funding levels and the number of eligible students.
-The grant amount is up to 100% of the student's tuition and regularly assessed fees for eligible members of the Indiana Air and Army National Guard.
-Eligibility requires certification by both ICHE and the Indiana National Guard each semester.
+The National Guard Supplemental Grant guarantees up to 100% of tuition and regularly assessed fees for eligible members of the Indiana Air and Army National Guard.
+Eligibility requires certification by both CHE and the Indiana National Guard each semester.
 This award is not available during the summer.